esr360/Kayzen.docs/README.md

 ###### Release Notes

-* Fixing issue with building looking for minified files
+* Fixing issue with builder looking for minified files
 * Improving documentation
 * Updating to Font-Awesome 4.6.3
 * Updating to Isotope 3.0.1